-Woung Moo Lee, General Manager of Worldwide Sales.
-Mr. Woung Moo Lee was named as General Manager of Worldwide Sales since June of 2020.
-Prior to that, Mr. Lee served as General Manager of Worldwide Sales and Power Solutions from February 2020.
-Mr. Lee had been appointed as General Manager of the Standard Products Group in 2015 and prior to that served as our Senior Vice President, Korea Sales from 2013.
-Before joining our company, he was one of the founding executives and served as Vice President of Global Strategy and Marketing, Samsung LED Co., Ltd. from 2009 to 2011.
+Woung Moo Lee, General Manager of Mixed-Signal Solutions.
+Mr. Woung Moo Lee was named General Manager of Mixed-Signal Solutions in tandem with the Internal Separation.
+Prior to that, Mr. Lee served as General Manager of Worldwide Sales, to which position he was appointed in February 2020.
+Prior to that, Mr. Lee served as General Manager of Power Solutions from February 2020 to June 2020 and as General Manager of the Standard Products Group from 2015 to 2020.
+Prior to that, he served as our Senior Vice

+President, Korea Sales from 2013 to 2015.
+Before joining Magnachip, he was one of the founding executives and served as Vice President of Global Strategy and Marketing, Samsung LED Co., Ltd. from 2009 to 2011.
 In 1984, Mr. Lee began his career as a memory semiconductor design engineer and served as Vice President of Memory Strategy & Marketing Team at Samsung Electronics Co., Ltd. until 2009.
 Mr. Lee received the prestigious "Proud Samsung Employee Award" in 2005 and holds a B.S. degree in Electronic Engineering from Inha University.

-Chan Ho Park, General Manager of Power Solutions.
-Dr. Chan Ho Park became our General Manager of Power Solutions in June 2020 with over 30 years of hands-on experience in the development of discrete power devices and market insights throughout the power semiconductor industry.
-Prior to joining our company, he was a senior staff at Vishay Intertechnology Inc. since March, 2014.
-He developed cutting-edge technology platforms for low voltages MOSFETs having 1.5 giga-cell density and provided high and low side MOSFETs for DrMOS to various power stage solutions.
-Dr. Park started his professional career in 1986 as a design engineer in the field of BJT, J-FET, and Schottky Diode at Samsung Electronics, located in Bucheon, Korea.
+Chan Ho Park, Co-General Manager of Power Analog Solutions.
+Dr. Chan Ho Park was named Co-General Manager of Power Analog Solutions in tandem with the Internal Separation.
+Prior to that, Mr. Park served as General Manager of Power Solutions from June 2020.
+Mr. Park has over 30 years of hands-on experience in the development of discrete power devices and market insights throughout the power semiconductor industry.
+Prior to joining Magnachip, he was a senior staff at Vishay Intertechnology Inc. since March, 2014.
+He developed cutting-edge technology platforms for low voltage MOSFETs having 1.5 giga-cell density and provided high and low side MOSFETs for DrMOS to various power stage solutions.
+Mr. Park started his professional career in 1986 as a design engineer in the field of BJT, J-FET and Schottky Diode at Samsung Electronics, located in Bucheon, Korea.
 Afterwards, he worked for Fairchild Semiconductor in West Jordan, Utah and for Vishay Siliconix in San Jose, California.
 He rejoined Samsung Electronics, System LSI Business in 2011 as the Vice President of Discrete Development Team, where he led R&D, PE, FAE and high voltage power IC technologies for IGBTs, super-junction MOSFETs, split gate MOSFETs and driver ICs.
 He received a Ph.D. in Electrical Engineering from KAIST (Korea Advanced Institute of Science and Technology) and a B.S. in Physics from Seoul National University.
 He is a member of IEEE and a peer reviewer for IEEE transactions on Electron Devices and Electron Device Letters.